inkVerb/Mi/Manjaro-in-Style.md

 ## May want to add these to File > Preferences > Settings > Extensions > ShellCheck > Exclude: "SC2076,SC2016,SC1090,SC2034,SC2154,SC1091,SC2206,SC2086,SC2153,SC2231"

 # AUR basics for desktop
-yay -S google-chrome xfce4-terminal adduser gnome-shell-extension-installer discord dropbox --noconfirm
+yay -S google-chrome microsoft-edge-stable-bin xfce4-terminal adduser gnome-shell-extension-installer discord dropbox --noconfirm

 # Plz disable Wayland
 sudo sed -i "s/#WaylandEnable=false/WaylandEnable=false/" /etc/gdm/custom.conf

+# Fortnite (Will not work on Linux until Epic supports it, but this is how to install it; the game will crash just after you land on the ground.)
+## Method 1: Install Lutris
+sudo pacman -S lutris
+### > ... > Add games > Search Lutris website for "Epic Games Store" (Create what shortcuts you want)
+### > Login to Epic Games in Lutris
+## Method 2: Install the Heroic launcher
+yay -S heroic-games-launcher-bin # Also consider: heroic-games-launcher and heroic-games-launcher-git
+### Login using "Epic Alternative Login" (if reCaptcha challegne gives false fails, which it often does)

 # Setup Vim for copy to clipboard
 echo 'nnoremap <C-c> "+y